 Azure Firewall is a managed, cloud-based network security service that protects your Azure Virtual Network resources.
 Using Azure Firewall, you can centrally create, enforce, and log application and network connectivity policies across subscriptions and virtual networks.
 Azure Firewall uses a static public IP address for your virtual network resources allowing outside firewalls to identify traffic originating from your virtual network.

 Web Application Firewall

 Azure Web Application Firewall (WAF) provides protection to your web applications from common web exploits and vulnerabilities such as SQL injection, and cross site scripting.
 Azure WAF provides out of box protection from OWASP top 10 vulnerabilities via managed rules.
-Additionally customers can also configure custom rules, which are customer managed rules to provide additional protection based on source IP range, and request attributes such as headers, cookies, form data fields or query string parameters.
+Additionally customers can also configure custom rules, which are customer managed rules to provide extra protection based on source IP range, and request attributes such as headers, cookies, form data fields or query string parameters.

-Customers can choose to deploy Azure WAF with Application Gateway which provides regional protection to entities in public and private address space.
+Customers can choose to deploy Azure WAF with Application Gateway, which provides regional protection to entities in public and private address space.
 Customers can also choose to deploy Azure WAF with Front Door which provides protection at the network edge to public endpoints.

 Network security groups